VergilKellley/goglobalnewsweather/README.md

 Go Global lets users get news and current weather conditions in countries around the world.
-The Go Global website uses fetch to consume the OpenWeatherMap api and the Currents news api along with the GSAP animations library.
+The Go Global website uses fetch to consume the OpenWeatherMap api and the Currents news api.
+The website is built with HTML5, CSS3, Javascript, GSAP and jQuery CDN's.